InkWarrior/Remnants-of-the-Protectorate/README.md

 - Replace Envoylore5 with something else
 - Make Lore about the 21st and 22nd Astraeus Missions
 - Expand on the lore of the Gaia and Hermes Programs.
-- Chage all instances of the Rosenberg Plan to Rosenfield Plan (I like it more).
 - Make Lore about the Rosenfield Plan.
 - Make Lore for Protectorate Space Stations.
 - Make Lore about the matter manipulator and make additions of it to other parts of the mod.